Chilie/DiffFPR/README.md

 ```

-Do not forget to rename "ffhq_10m" to "diffusion_ffhq_m" for code consistency.
+Do not forget to rename "ffhq_10m" to "diffusion_ffhq_10m" for code consistency.